stnguyen90/appwrite-explorer/README.md

 # Appwrite Explorer

 Appwrite Explorer is a tool that let's you explore different aspects of an Appwrite project from the front end.

-Features include:
+## Features

-- Account
+### Account

   - [x] Sign in with Email and Password
   - [ ] Guest Access
   - [ ] Anonymous Access